Enhancement Shaman Best Legendaries in Shadowlands — Shadowlands 9.2

 This section goes over the best Raiding legendary powers for us.

 - Legacy of the Frost Witch is mechanically strong for single-target, but is numerically behind and does not compete in any encounter style with alternatives, making it something to avoid.
+Patch 9.2 effects, especially the Tier bonus renders this pretty useless as there simply is not the GCDs to consistently make use of it.

 Best Mythic+ and Torghast Legendaries for Enhancement Shaman